NYUDataBootcamp/Book/pandas-input.md

 cast = pd.read_csv(url, encoding='utf-8')
 ```

 Don't panic if nothing happens for a while.
-It's a big file (approximately 200 MB) and takes a minute or two to read.
+It's a big file (approximately 200 MB) and takes several minutes to read.

 **Exercise.** Since we're all experts by now, we'll leave this one to you: